Bastijn/g-dash/manual/manual.md

 ## G-DASH can't connect to Gulden, but the config check says username and password match.

 The RPC server can't handle passwords that contain some special characters, such as "#" and "$".
 If you have entered a password in Gulden.conf and the "Gulden" settings tab in G-DASH, create a new password without these symbols.

+## The witness statistics of my imported account are different in G-DASH and on the desktop app.

+Statistics can be different in G-DASH and on the desktop.
+The key imported in G-DASH is a read-only key, so if a witness action is performed on the desktop this is not visible on G-DASH and there might be a difference in the number of earnings and the total amount of Gulden available compared to the statistics on the desktop app.
+The desktop app can read the information from both instances (local and witness key).